software/hoardy-web/./extension/page/help.org

 This is why DOM-snapshot buttons exist, see the following question.

 In principle, Hoardy-Web will capture everything your browser fetches from the network as you browse the web, except for, at the moment, WebSockets data.
-So, web pages using only simple UI-related JavaScript code will work fine when you start replaying them “from scratch” via hoardy-web export mirror (also there) or some such.
+So, web pages using only simple UI-related JavaScript code will work fine when you start replaying them “from scratch” via hoardy-web serve, hoardy-web mirror, or some such.

 However, in the most general case, “from scratch” replay of pages dynamically generated via JavaScript is not guaranteed.
 For example, consider a web page with a JavaScript code that generates a random number, then queries a remote server with that number, and then renders the result somehow.
 Obviously, such a web page can not be replayed “from scratch” since it will generate a new random number and your archive probably won’t have the corresponding server’s response for it.